lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
 At visit 2, there are now 3 cases, three prevalent, one incident.
 Prevalence is always the number of cases at a given time.
-For incident cases, we need to know the person's previous status, so is more difficult to count.
-Overall, there are two incident cases over the entire followup.
-It's this incidence information from prospective cohorts that makes them very powerful scientific tools.
+For incident cases, we need to know the person's previous status, so it is more difficult to count.
+Overall, there are two incident cases over the entire period of follow-up.
+It's this information about the incidence that we get from prospective cohorts that makes the study design such a powerful scientific tool.

 ---